Nourish Your Microbiome to Fight Cancer

 The newest approach to staying healthy and disease free is to eat and drink for a healthier microbiome.
 What is a microbiome?
 Your unique microbiome is a diverse community of bacteria and other microorganisms that camp out in your body, especially in the lower intestine-the “gut.”
 These microbes have their own DNA, considered our second genome.
 They make up an extensive network that plays a huge role in preventing and managing cancer and other diseases.
 The gut bacteria alone is often referred to as a separate organ.
 It performs more metabolic processes than any other organ, including your liver.
 The trillions of beneficial bacteria are being studied extensively to determine specific pathways by which they interact with the cancer process, from training the immune system to calming inflammation, and regulating tumor growth.
 (Emerging Roles of the Gut Microbiome in Cancer, S. Bultman).
 Gut bacteria can even determine the efficacy of certain chemo treatments.
 (The Metabolic Approach to Cancer, N. Winters).
 The past few decades have witnessed an explosion of studies and data validating the role and importance of this mighty microbiome and its connection to cancer, obesity and even depression.
 Apparently, the microbes in your body can partially determine how happy or sad you are.
 According to the British Medical Journal (May 20, 2019), anxiety may be alleviated by regulating gut bacteria.

-There are approximately 3 pounds (about the size of your brian) of individual microbes in your body.
+There are approximately 3 pounds (about the size of your brain) of individual microbes in your body.
 Not all of these guys are beneficial-some are good, some are benign while others are outright nasty and have the potential to cause harm.
 The good guys, the beneficial bacteria, are the unsung heroes doing an impressive amount of metabolic work for us.
 They support food digestion and nutrient absorption.
-They synthesize B vitamins and vitamin K. They activate or biotransform our food into useful nutrients needed to support all our 70 trillion cells.
-They break down fiber into nutrients such as butyrate that not only nourish colon cells but act as cell signaling molecules that keep cells regulated.
+They synthesize B vitamins and vitamin K. They activate or biotransform our food into useful nutrients needed to support all our 37 trillion cells.
+They break down fiber into nutrients such as butyrate that not only nourish colon cells, but act as cell signaling molecules that keep cells regulated.

 Newer stool tests can now determine an individual’s microbiome, which can be used in early prediction and prevention of Type 2 diabetes, cardiovascular disease, some autoimmune diseases and even certain cancers.